Questions to Ask Your Chair or Department Representative

 - Do we use Scantrons in our department?
 If so, which color?
 Where do we get or buy them?
-And how do we grade them (is there a reader in the department or do we use the Test Scoring service)?
+And how do we grade them (is there a reader in the department, or do we use the Test Scoring Services)?

 - Does our department have a document or website explaining how my courses fit into the larger curriculum?
 You’ll want to pay particular attention to curricular goals and to what extent your class includes prerequisites or instills basic skills needed for courses further in the curriculum.]

 - Will I “inherit” a syllabus for my class, or perhaps several previous examples?
-Is it preferred that I customize the syllabus or leave it alone?
+Is it preferred that I customize the syllabus or leave it as received?

-- Are there particular policies that should be in every syllabus in our department (i.e., about use of technology, or www.turnitin.com, etc).
-[See http://www.fctl.ucf.edu/teaching-resources/course-design/syllabus/ for several examples of standardized policy statements.]
-Is there a departmental attendance policy that needs to be on the syllabus?
+- Are there department-specific policies that should be in every syllabus (e.g., about use of technology, Turnitin, etc.)?
+(See our syllabus page for several examples of standardized policy statements.)

 - When are department faculty meetings?
-Am I expected/encouraged/discouraged to attend?
+Am I expected to attend?

 - Who does the textbook ordering for our department?
 What are our internal deadlines?

-- Will I receive an inbox/mailbox in the department?
+- Will I receive a physical inbox/mailbox in the department?